•

 Thesis and Dissertation:

 Rajaonarivany, N. (1996).
 “The Examination of the Impact of IMF-Supported Programs on the Economic Performance of Low-Income Countries: The Case of Madagascar.”
 Ph.D.
-Dissertation, Department of Political Science, Auburn University, Auburn, AL.
+Dissertation, Department of Political Science, Auburn University, Auburn, Alabama.

 Internet/Online Citations: